MarvinGravert/Vive-Accuracy-Experiment/procedure/README.md

 4. Perform a test measurement at the y axis point to verify that the new coordinate system has been set correctly.
 Do the same for the origin position
 5. The Tripod setup is moved within the workspace at each point Vive tracker position data is recorded as well as the 4 target position.
 These target position are the origin, on the x and on the y-axis as well as again at the origin to verfiy correctness

-## Baseline Preperation Positioning for Robot Experiments
+## Procedure Measurement for Robot Experiments

 1. Mount the Lighthouses at elevated positions at the edges of the workspace.
 For all experiments this position was noted down and publish along with the raw data
 2. Mount the connector plate on the end effector and place Vive tracker and target holders